-11.)
+12.)
 Site Location.
-AHFA will not consider any application (for any new construction project, or rehabilitation project that is less than 50% occupied) if the project is located within a two (2) mile radius of any project approved for AHFA funding, which were previously approved during 2010 through 2012 that have not placed in service or are less than 90% occupied.
+AHFA will not consider any application (for a new construction project or rehabilitation project that is less than 50% occupied) if the proposed project is located within a two (2) mile radius of an AHFA project approved during 2012 through 2013 cycle that has not placed in service and is 90% or more occupied at the time of application.

-Projects funded with Housing Credits only, Housing Credits combined with HOME funds, Exchange funds, and tax exempt Bonds combined with Housing Credits will be included within the 2-mile radius requirement.
-Radius is defined as a straight line extending from the center of a circle to the circumference and the 2-mile radius for each project must be clearly defined in the market study.
+Projects funded with Housing Credits only, Housing Credits combined with HOME funds and tax exempt Bonds combined with Housing Credits will be included within the 2-mile radius requirement.
+Radius is defined as a straight line extending from the center of a circle to the circumference.
+The 2-mile radius for each project must be clearly defined in the market study.